medjedovicm/sasapps.io/content/posts/sasjs-workshops.md

 ## Workshop

 We would like to support the SAS community and help more SAS Users build awesome web applications on SAS 9 and Viya.
-For this reason we are running workshops (up to 6 people) during the rest of 2020.
+For this reason we are running regular workshops during the rest of 2020.

 The duration is 1 hour, and will cover: